Ceasar/Encyclopedia/src/reicher_1969.rst

     The actual durations used for each |S| were the |D_SHORT|_, the |D_LONG|_, and a |D_MED|_.

-.. _tachistoscope:
-.. _tachistoscoptic display:

-Tachistoscoptic display
-    A tachistoscope is a device that displays an image for a specific amount of time.
-It can be used to increase recognition speed, to show something too fast to be consciously recognized, or to test which parts of an image are memorable.
-Tachistoscopes were used extensively in psychological research before computers became ubiquitous.

 .. _word stimuli:
 .. _type of material: